-Therefore, non-parametric tests were used for statistical analysis of data.
+Therefore, non-parametric tests were used for statistical analysis.
 The test used to compare the means was Mann-Whitney, which is also known as Wilcoxon rank-sum test.
-There are other non-parametric tests (Chi-2, Kruskal-Wallis), however Mann-Whitney was chosen because it compares two means from two different samples against the same alternative hypothesis.
-The next section presents the results obtained from Mann-Whitney test to verify if both methods (using provenance and watching a replay) results are equals.
+There are other non-parametric tests, such as Chi-2 and Kruskal-Wallis, however Mann-Whitney was chosen because it compares two means from two different samples against the same alternative hypothesis, which fits to our experiment design.
+The next section presents the results obtained from Mann-Whitney test to verify if the group results, with and without provenance, are equals.

 Comparison of Means

-The hypothesis used for Mann-Whitney test to verify the results are:
+We adopted the following hypothesis in our tests:

 H0: μprov=μreplayH1: μprov≠μreplay

-The mean is calculated for each question from the questionnaire and the duration that each volunteer took to finish it.
-Table 7 illustrates the resulting values for the mean and standard deviation for both methods presented at Table 3 and Table 4:
+The mean is calculated for each question from the questionnaire and for the duration that each volunteer took to finish it.
+Table 7 illustrates the mean the standard deviation of each question for both methods, based on the data presented in Table 3 and Table 4:

-Table 7: Mean and Standard Deviation for the results
+Table 7: Mean and Standard Deviation for each question